yethihahtwe/aws-exam-oriented-notes/clf-c02/clf-c02-notes.md

 "Privacy" is incorrect.
 Like confidentiality, hashing will not offer any protection for the privacy of data in an object.

-Question 54  Cloud Technology and Services Incorrect
+### Question 54  Cloud Technology and Services

 Access control list (ACLs) are security layers on the VPC that control traffic at the subnet level.
 Which of the following statements about ACLs is incorrect?

 ACLS can have different inbound and outbound rules.
-Incorrect

 Every subnet must have an ACL assigned to it.
-Incorrect

 ACLs are composed only of ALLOW rules.
-Correct

 ACLs have numbered rules that are processed in order.
-Incorrect

-Explanation
+#### Explanation

 "ACLs are composed only of ALLOW rules" is correct.
 Unlike security groups, ACLs are composed of both ALLOW and DENY rules.